 A rooky agent will also struggle in this market, whereas a seasoned real estate professional, who has ridden the highs and lows before can truly shine.

 Donald also recommends that you “Review your marketing and reduce spending on traditional media.
-Use the internet and focus on existing clients first; get more out of them.
+Use online tools and focus on existing clients first; get more out of them.

-He goes on to say that “Internet marketing will save many companies.”
+He goes on to say that “Digital marketing will save many companies.”

 2. Educate home sellers in your local market

-A client of mine, Peter Gordon from Cobden and Hayson, has taken a calm and professional approach.
-Hoole.co support Peter with his digital marketing.
-We built his agent website and set up his automated marketing system.
+A client of ours, Belle Property Balmain, has taken a calm and professional approach.
+Hoole.co support Co-Principals, Monique Dower and Lynsey Kemp, with their digital marketing.
+We built a suite of webpages, blogs, videos and downloadable reports, plus set up an automated marketing system to capture leads.

-Each week, we produce, publish and promote a blog for Peter across Google and social media.
-Peter is very hands-on with his content, we do the writing, but the intellect and opinions are his own.
+Each week, we produce, publish and promote articles for Belle Property Balmain and promote them across Google and social media.
+Lynsey and Monique are very hands-on with their content, we do the writing, but the intellect and opinions are their own.

 It’s crucial to recognise that even though you may not be able to shift the views of an entire nation, you can become a key person of influence within your own circles or neighbourhood when it comes to pertinent and timely real estate advice.